CODE-Y02/react-basics-1/Assignment.md

 - first is component we want to render as Portal
 - other is element container where we want component to render

+## REFS

+- Refs provide a way to access DOM nodes or React elements created in the render method

+### What is the advantage you get using refs?

+- when ever we want to take value and use it not update it we must prefer ref as its clean code
+- with ref we can manupulate dom directly in react (rare practice)
+- but it may intruduce some bugs or complexity in code

+- in ref we have less code than states